knowm/Yank/README.md

 // add connection pool Yank.addConnectionPool("myconnectionpoolname", dbProps);
 ```
 Why?
 Hardcoding properties is fine for something quick and dirty, but loading them from a file is generally more convenient and flexible.
+For example, you may have separate properties for unit tests, development and production deployments.
 BTW, you can load them from a path too with: `PropertiesUtils.getPropertiesFromPath(String fileName)`.
+At the bare minimum, you need to provide `username`, `password`, and `jdbcUrl` configuration properties.

 ## Hide Those SQL Statements Away!